Lim Eng Beng: Collegiate career

-Lim played for the De La Salle Green Archers of "Man In White" Coach Tito Eduque from 1971 to 1974.
+Lim played for the De La Salle Green Archers of "Man In White" Coach Valentin Eduque from 1971 to 1974 in the National Collegiate Athletic Association (Philippines).
 In his rookie year, the Green Archers, led by himself and Mike Bilbao, won the 1971 NCAA men's basketball championship which was De La Salle's first NCAA title in 15 years.
 Lim, who stood at 5'11 barefoot, was a deadly scorer that could single-handedly changed the complexion of a game.
-By the time he was a junior in 1973, he was getting various offers from several teams in the MICAA.
+By the time he was a junior in 1973, he was getting various offers from several teams in the Manila Industrial and Commercial Athletic Association.
 However, Lim opted to stay for one more year upon the proddings of the late Br.
 Gabriel Connon FSC, the president of De La Salle College, promising that he would be getting something special in return.
 So for the final time, De La Salle's "Eagle Slayer", suited up for his beloved Green Archers.
 In his senior year, he averaged 32 points per outing in the 1974 season and set a single-game record for the most points (men's basketball), which is 55 - a record that stands to this day.
 He was adjudged the Most Popular NCAA Player, was cast into the Mythical Five, received the Sportsmanship Award, and ultimately won the Most Valuable Player (MVP) award.
 To cap his stellar collegiate career, he steered the Green Archers to the 1974 championship.

 As a reward for winning the 1974 NCAA men's basketball championship, Br.
 Connon declared that his jersey number, 14, would be retired.
 In 1998, he was inducted into the DLSAA Sports Hall of Fame.

 He claimed to have never missed a free throw during his college career.